 You can even make your own family-photo jigsaws using an enlarged photo printed onto plain paper from your computer.

-If you don’t have jewellery crafts at home, you can use everyday items, like pasta, noodles, beads, paint, string, to make fashionable master pieces.
+If you don’t have jewellery crafts at home, you can use everyday items, like pasta, noodles, beads, paint, string, to make fun jewellery.

 38. Make Play Dough